 I do a lot of different things!
 I scout new projects, read queries, review and track contracts and payments, edit manuscripts and proposals, and generally add my voice in where I think it may be of assistance, whether that is regarding a publicity campaign, submission list, or even a title choice.

-That's why I can't emphasize enough that you do some serious research before sending a query out; you'll have a better chance of connecting to the right person that way.
+That's why I can't emphasize enough that you do some serious research before sending a query out; you'll have a better chance of connecting with the right person that way.

 I work with two fantastic mentors: